Wedding Photographers of Cumbria, England

 Shooting an elopement or small Cumbria wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any DIY - do it yourself, town hall, secret, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any pop-up, themed, fast, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

-We are anxious to create a picture story chronicling your modern, unique, romantic, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your unique, modern, non-traditional, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Cumbria Couples